Welcome To Our Website

 A trek is walking at your own pace along well-established village trails, enjoying close contact with people in remote mountain villages whose lifestyle has not changed for generations.
-Perhaps the most enjoyable parts of a trek are the clean mountain air and the magnificent views of the mighty Himalayan peaks.
-You will feel at peace with nature and with yourself.
+You will feel at peace with nature and clean mountain air and the magnificent views of the mighty Himalayan peaks are the most enjoyable parts of a trek.

 Whichever trek you choose, it is essential to remember that a trek is not a climbing experience.
 Camp sites are carefully selected to afford you a walk each day at your own pace and our Sherpa staff are always around to guide you.
-All camping equipment and foodstuffs are provided, and will be carried by porters who will also carry your duffel bags.
-All you need to carry is your daypack with camera equipment, water bottle and toilet kit.
-Should you find it difficult to even cope with this, our Sherpas will be more than happy to assist you.
+During trekking period, all camping equipment and food stuffs are provided, and will be carried by porters who will also carry your duffel bags.
+But, you need to carry your personal day pack with camera, water bottle and toilet kit.
+Should you find it difficult to even cope with this,our Sherpas will be more than happy to assist you.

 Carefully Selected Seasonal Departure: